Schneider-Joachim/CuseWeather/README.md

-This is a weather application built in React displaying live weather conditions in Syracuse NY using the OpenWeatherMap API.
+A weather application I built in React displaying live weather conditions in Syracuse NY using the OpenWeatherMap API.

 # Getting Started with Create React App